 Registering a birth

 You need to register your baby to get a birth certificate.
 You need a birth certificate to claim family-related benefits and get a National Health Service number which your doctor will need.
-We are pleased to be able to offer a new service called Tell Us Once which will help to make this easier for you.
-See related pages for more information.
+See the related pages section for more information.

 Adoption and fostering

 Find out how to become a Leeds approved adopter or foster parent, as well as information about support services for new parents and their children by visiting the adoption and fostering website.
 There is more information available in the related pages section.

 For advice on common health problems and details on your nearest doctors, health centres and pharmacies visit NHS Leeds Services

 Depending on your circumstances, a range of benefits and tax credits are available for families.
 Most of these benefits are administered by central government.
 Use the links below to visit the relevant websites for more information.
 You can also see our section on related pages for more information.